McCord and the Eagles hold off Jets 19-17 in preseason finale

 EAST RUTHERFORD, N.J.
-(AP) — Kyle McCord led Philadelphia on five scoring drives, Montrell Johnson had a 15-yard touchdown run and the Eagles held on for a 19-17 victory over the New York Jets in a mostly sluggish preseason matchup of backups Friday night.
+(AP) — Kyle McCord led Philadelphia on five scoring drives while playing the entire game in an uneven performance, Montrell Johnson had a 15-yard touchdown run and the Eagles held on for a 19-17 victory over the New York Jets in a mostly sluggish preseason matchup of backups Friday night.

 Well, at least until the final quarter.
 And then things finally got a bit entertaining.